Benefit + Awareness Month

 Music & Videos

-Join Opera Mariposa’s award-winning artists for studio singles and digital performances, plus video highlights from past events!
+Join Opera Mariposa’s award-winning artists for studio singles and digital performances, including video highlights from past events!

 Art Showcase

-Art meets advocacy in exquisite creations by visual and multidisciplinary artists with ME and FM from across Canada.
+Art meets advocacy in these exquisite creations by visual and multidisciplinary artists with ME, Long Covid and fibromyalgia.

 Merch